RaymondZaagsma/raymondzaagsma.github.io/content/posts/Onedrive_Liquit_Powershell_AVD.md

 Step 1: Open PowerShell as an administrator
 To begin, you'll need to open PowerShell as an administrator.
 To do this, search for "PowerShell" in the Start menu, right-click on the PowerShell app, and select "Run as administrator."

-Step 2: Download the OneDrive installation files
+Step 2: Download and Install OneDrive
-Once you've opened PowerShell, you'll need to download the OneDrive installation files.
-To do this, type the following command and press Enter:

 ```powershell
 $OneDriveClient = "https://go.microsoft.com/fwlink/?linkid=844652"